 It should be noted that the FSM referred to here is not the same as the new Universal Infant Free School Meals (UiFSM)which was introduced in September 2014 to provide all infant school children with a free school meal.

 - In most cases the Pupil Premium is allocated to schools and is clearly identifiable.
 It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

 - Schools are free to spend the Pupil Premium as they see fit.
 However they will be held accountable for how they have used the additional funding to support pupils from low-income families.
 New measures will be included in the performance tables that will capture the achievement of those deprived pupils covered by the Pupil Premium.

-Here at St James Infant School, we are committed to ensuring all of our pupils have equal chances to succeed in their education.
+Here at St James' C of E Infant and Nursery School, we are committed to ensuring all of our pupils have equal chances to succeed in their education.
 To this end, we plan our expenditure of the allocated Pupil Premium funding to maximise the potential of those pupils who could be perceived as being at a disadvantage.

 As well as academic success, we also look at the "whole child" and try to ensure that our pupils gain the confidence and self esteem to lead their own learning and have the will to succeed.
 We encourage parents to become involved in their child's learning as it is a proven fact that children who have the support of their parents, progress better at school.